 That’s why the greatest asset to the open-world is the Take A Ride function.
 Being able to free-roam the map at any point without a time limit holding you back helps novice drivers figure out the basics and lets experienced drivers search for shortcuts to aid in the missions.

-Part V: Start From The Top – The Narrative & Characters
+Part V: Start From the Top – The Narrative and Characters